Grace One Church

 How the new site addresses the needs

-The final Framer build translates this strategy into an interactive experience that makes understanding Grace One—and acting on that understanding—straightforward.
+The final build translates this strategy into an interactive experience that makes understanding Grace One, and acting on that understanding, straightforward.

 Experience: a guided journey formed

-The homepage now walks visitors through welcome, identity, worship details, weekly rhythm, and ministries from babies through adults, with copy written for first‑time guests and families rather than only long‑time members.
+The homepage now walks visitors through a welcome message, worship details, weekly rhythm, ministries, and a call to connect, with copy written for first‑time guests and families rather than only long‑time members.

 Funneling: clear, repeated calls to action